wspace/hapyli/tutorial/embeddingwhitespace.md

 ```

 The above program won't even compile because there are two definitions of the
-label HELLO.
-Remove the 'inline' modifier, then this program should work.
+label `HELLO`.
+Remove the `inline` modifier, then this program should work.

 ### Whitespace Assembler Calling Conventions

 All non-inlined functions in HaPyLi are marked by a label named according to the
-following convention: function name, followed by '~' (tilde character), followed
+following convention: function name, followed by `~` (tilde character), followed
 by the number of parameters that the function accepts.
 The example below
 illustrates how to use this convention to call other HaPyLi functions from
 Whitespace Assembler.